 As someone who doesn’t vaccinate her children and the mother of a child who died (of something no vaccine could prevent), I didn’t think it was the least bit funny, much less “hilarious.”
 And I wasn’t alone.
 There are no comments allowed on their posts, so I sent Upworthy an email to let them know just how disgusted I was by this attempt at humor.
 (You can too.
 Just click on the Contact link or send email to: email@example.com.)

 And you know what we found?
 Not all vaccines are created equal.
-The risks associated vary with the vaccine, but all vaccines pose risk of injury or death (which is why the federal government declared them “unavoidably unsafe” in 1986, when it enacted the National Childhood Vaccine Injury Act), and should not be taken lightly.
-Vaccines are a preventivemeasure given to healthy people.
+The risks associated vary with the vaccine, but all vaccines pose risk of injury or death (which is why the Supreme Court declared them “unavoidably unsafe,” thus making sure that vaccine manufacturers will not be held liable for the damage their products do), and should not be taken lightly.
+Vaccines are a preventive measure given to healthy people.
 As such, mandating their use cannot be justified unless the risk of causing harm is vanishingly small.
 That may have been true (or appeared to be true) back in the days when there were very few vaccines on the CDC-recommended schedule, but the more vaccines that are added to the schedule, the greater the absolute risk.
 In addition, it seems likely there are additional risks to simultaneous injection of more than one vaccine, as many reports of developmental regression cite doctors’ appointments with multiple vaccines, such as the one that caused Hannah Poling’s autism.
 Can we prove that?
 No. But neither can anyone prove the converse, because there have been no safety studies on the combinations of vaccines that children are routinely recommended to have.
 There are now vaccines on the CDC-recommended schedule for a number of illnesses that are are not particularly deadly for the vast majority of the population (like varicella), or we are not at any great risk of contracting (like hepatitis B).
 When it comes to something like the birth dose of hepatitis B, why should parents take on the considerable risk of injecting their healthy newborn with a preventive for something that child has virtually no chance of encountering until puberty, by which time any immunity conferred by the vaccine will likely have worn off?

 We also found that vaccines come with a host of known and acknowledged “side effects” and warnings, including seizures, encephalopathy, anaphylaxis, Guillain-Barre, as well as unacknowledged effects that are not even studied because they aren’t diagnosed in the short-term window of a vaccine safety study.
 That “hilarious” video was done in a style reminiscent of a drug commercial, but no vaccine manufacturer could ever get away with running it as an ad, because when you advertise a drug – and make no mistake about it, vaccines are drugs – you have to list the side effects and warnings.
 If you were to include the warnings appropriate to “vaccines,” you would have to add a 15-minute disclaimer to the one-minute video.
 This is the list of side effects and warnings for one trivalent vaccine.